In this article

 What is an audit trail in accounting?

-The daily volume of transactions can vary from hundreds, for small organizations, to hundreds of thousands in large organizations, making financial data complex to track.
+The volume of transactions can vary from hundreds in small organizations to hundreds of thousands in large enterprises, making financial data complex to track.

 When is an audit trail needed?